 “When the hair is visible at the surface, you can use clean tweezers to pull it out,” Dr. Mraz Robinson says.
-But, you should only do this if the warm compress and spot treatment actually freed the hair.
-“Never, ever dig it out or try to pierce the skin to access it; this can lead to infection and long-term scarring," he explained.
+But you should only do this if the warm compress and spot treatment have actually freed the hair.
+“Never, ever dig it out or try to pierce the skin to access it; this can lead to infection and long-term scarring," she stresses.

 4. See a professional if at-home treatments don’t work

-After that three-step process, some serious ingrown hairs will still be stuck and inflamed.
-If that happens, and the spot is getting noticeably worse, you’ll need to call in backup.
+After this three-step process, some serious ingrown hairs may still be stuck and inflamed.
+If that happens, and the spot is getting noticeably worse, you should seek professional advice.

-“If your ingrown hair has a large, painful cyst or pustule, then incision and drainage may be required,” explains Dr. Mraz Robinson—but this is not something you should try at home.
+“If your ingrown hair has a large, painful cyst or pustule, then incision and drainage may be required,” says Dr. Mraz Robinson—but this is not something you should try at home.

 How to prevent ingrown hairs

-If you’re prone to ingrown hairs, your follicles are probably constantly clogged—which either means you're not exfoliating your skin on a regular basis, or that your loofah and body scrub just aren’t cutting it.
+If you’re prone to ingrown hairs, your follicles are probably constantly clogged, which either means you're not exfoliating your skin on a regular basis or that your current body scrub just isn't cutting it.

 Instead, Dr. Mraz Robinson recommends "integrating chemical exfoliation into your skincare routine, especially before shaving."
-Chemical exfoliants are acids—including AHAs, like glycolic acid, or BHAs—that will help you to get rid of dead skin cells, and you can buy them from many of your favorite skincare brands, such as The Ordinary and Paula's Choice.
+Chemical exfoliants include AHAs, like glycolic acid, and BHAs, and will help you to get rid of dead skin cells, found in many bodycare products.